juanbolsi84/automation_thingsboard/Readme.txt

 2- Instructions on how to setup ThingsBoard locally: https://thingsboard.io/docs/user-guide/install/docker-windows/?ubuntuThingsboardQueue=inmemory

 ## Notes
-1- This automation is designed to run only in Chromium.
-Other browsers are out of scope for this instance and test execution may fail.
 1- Tests use Playwright API & UI
 2- Custom waits implemented to handle async table updates 3- Tenant credentials: tenant@thingsboard.org / tenant credentials